 All Risas Dental offices are open.
-Walk-ins are welcome but times vary, please call 888-321-0027 to find out your doctor's walk-in hours.
+Our hours of operation have changed, please give us a call at 888-321-0027to find out your doctor's hours.
+Walk-ins are welcome but times vary, please call to find out your doctor's walk-in hours.

 The health and safety of our staff and patients is our priority.
 Below are the additional protocols we have implemented at each of our offices.
 We are continuing to follow along with the recommendations of the CDC and ADA.